-First, the proposed language in subsection c.(1) sets forth the intentional wrong standard that predominated prior to the New Jersey Supreme Court's decision in Millison.
-The proposed language in subsection c.(1) requires first that the harm is caused by "a person in the same employ," mirroring the language used in subsection b., which sets forth that liability shall not attach "for any act or omission occurring while such person was in the same employ as the person injured or killed."130
+First, the recommended language in subsection (c)(1) sets forth the intentional wrong standard prior to the New Jersey Supreme Court's decision in Millison.
+The new language in subsection (c)(1) requires first that the harm is caused by "a person in the same employ," incorporating the language used in subsection (b), which sets forth that liability shall not attach "for any act or omission occurring while such person was in the same employ as the person injured or killed."
+150

-The proposed language requires that the actor "deliberately intended to injure the employee."
-This language is drawn from the Millison Court's description of the original intentional wrong standard: "in order to satisfy the Compensation Act's definition of 'intentional wrong,' claimants have heretofore been required to show a deliberate intention to injure."131
+The recommended language also requires that the actor "deliberately intended to injure the employee."
+This language is drawn from the Millison Court's description of the original intentional wrong standard: "in order to satisfy the Compensation Act's definition of 'intentional wrong,' claimants have heretofore been required to show a deliberate intention to injure."
+152 o "Conduct" Prong